davekilian/davekilian.github.com/_posts/2015-11-29-simple-is-extensible.markdown

 When you extend a program which is written simply with no indirection, you'll often be adding an indirection on top of existing code.
 This is much easier and cleaner.

+---

+Lifted from a different draft post

+* Software should be stable first, and readable second.
+All else is ancillary
+* Simple software is readable
+* Simple software is easy to reason about
+    * Easier to catch bugs early
+    * Easier to test
+    * Easier to debug
+* Simple software is easier to reuse
+* Simple software is easier to refactor
+* Simple software is easier to extend